 Not only lettuce but other greens that you can grow year around indoors!

 Set up your heat mat and plug it in.
-Don't worry it doesn't get very hot, just warms the soil media and increases germination rate and speed.
+Don’t worry; it doesn’t get very hot, warms the soil media, and increases germination rate and speed.

-Watch the video below to see the process and I'll discuss it more afterward.
+Watch the video below to see the process, and I’ll discuss it later.

 That was pretty simple, right?

-You can choose to pre-wet the soil before planting, but mine was damp and I'd rather top spray then bottom water once the plants start growing.
+You can pre-wet the soil before planting, but mine was damp.
+I bottom water once the plants start growing.

-It's easy to over-seed the tray, so try to stay around 350 to 400 seeds per tray.
-Using too many seeds will not allow the plants to grow well as they'll compete with each other.
+It’s easy to over-seed the tray, so try to stay around 350 to 400 seeds per tray.
+Using too many seeds will not allow the plants to grow well, as they compete with each other.